 corrections based on the incoming timestamps.
 Master node offsets are recalculated upon the receipt of each Sync/Sync

-If the Master does not support E2E or P2P unicast delay requests, then only the raw offset (without mean path delay
+If the Master does not support E2E or P2P unicast delay requests, then you should change to using multicast for delay measurement.

 reported by PTP Monitor will be somewhat higher than those reported by Domain Time Server running on the same machine.